Skip to main content

 Description: Join Our Team as a Summer Associate!
 Are you a resourceful, data-driven, and talented communicator?
 The Corporate Strategy & Engagement Office (CSEO) at Yale University is looking for an individual to join our team.

-Who We Are: CSEO builds partnerships with top corporations in fields like life sciences, health, climate, engineering, AI, economics and social sciences to further Yale’s research, education, and clinical missions.
+Who We Are: CSEO builds partnerships with top corporations in fields like life sciences, health, climate, engineering, and technology to further Yale’s research, education, and clinical missions.

 What You'll Do: